UCL-CCS/Nbed/README.md

 ### Notebooks

-This folder contains examples of implementations using Jupyter notebooks
+This folder contains jupyter notebooks which explain the embedding procedure in detail, including relevant theory.

-### tests
+### Tests

 Contains all tests of the package

-### vqe-in-dft
+### vqe_in_dft

-The main content of the package are included here.
+Main functionality of the package.

+- embed - main functionality
+- localisation - methods of orbital localisation
+- mol_plot - functions to plot the systems localised molecular orbitals.
+- utils - log settings and cli parsing.